mfrederic/realt-properties-map/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve RealT Properties Map
 title: "[BUG] "
-labels: bug
+labels: bug, enhancement
 assignees: ''

 ---

+⚠️ Bugs with empty or default description will be ignored

 ### Bug Description
-A clear and concise description of what the bug is.
+_A clear and concise description of what the bug is._

 ### Environment
 - **App Version**: [e.g. 1.7.0]